BioJulia/PopGen.jl/docs/popobj_type.md

 For the PopGen.jl package to be consistent, a standard flexible data structure needs to be defined.
-The solution is a custom type called a `PopObj` (pronounced "pop ob" with a silent j because it rolls of the tongue better).
-If you haven't already guessed, it's a combination of the words Population and Object.
+The solution is a custom type called a `PopObj`.
 The struct is defined as:

 ```julia
 mutable struct PopObj